Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 The products are formed when LPG is burnt in gas appliances or industrial applications are water vapour, Carbon Dioxide, heat, and usually very small amounts of Carbon Monoxide.

-If installed and maintained correctly, the operation of the gas appliance provides quick and efficient heating, cooking, hot water and more, and the products of combustion do not create any hazardous situations.
+If installed and maintained correctly, the operation of the gas appliance provides quick and efficient heating, cooking, hot water and more, and the products of complete combustion reaction do not create any hazardous situations.

-Something as simple as a ventilation change (blocking the fresh air to the appliance required for complete combustion) may cause a gas appliance to malfunction and create a hazardous situation.
+Something as simple as a ventilation change (blocking the fresh air to the appliance required for a complete combustion reaction may cause a gas appliance to malfunction and create a hazardous situation with an incomplete combustion reaction

 Sometimes it is obvious when a gas appliance malfunctions.

-Sooty smoke, red or yellow flames or poor performance are indicators, but sometimes no indicators are obvious.
+Sooty smoke, red or yellow flames or poor performance are indicators of incomplete combustion, but sometimes no indicators are obvious.

 If Carbon Monoxide (CO) is produced and escapes the appliance into the surrounding air, it will not be obvious (no smell and no taste) but will be very dangerous.